soham-sahare/Sentiment-Analysis-using-NLP-libraries/README.md

 In this project, I aim to perform Sentiment Analysis on the movie database i.e movie reviews database.
 Data used in this project can be seen here - http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz

 We will be using several Python libraries and frameworks specific to text analytics, NLP, and ML.
 Dependencies - Pandas, NumPy, sci-kit-learn, scipy.
 NLKT version should be >= 3.2.4, otherwise, TokToktokenizer may not present.

+You can go through tha blog on Medium.com - https://medium.com/@sohamsahare123/sentiment-analysis-using-nlp-4618be744f0